Carbon Neutrality

 Reduction scenarios toward carbon neutrality in 2050

-Introduction of Internal Carbon Pricing System
+Internal Carbon Pricing System

-We are introducing Internal Carbon Pricing (ICP)* to promote capital investment that can contribute to the reduction of CO2 emissions.
-By setting an in-house carbon price and evaluating the economic effect of CO2 reduction as an investment effect, we are promoting carbon-neutral strategy investment.
+We are introducing Internal Carbon Pricing (ICP*) to promote capital investment that can contribute to the reduction of CO2 emissions.
+By setting an in-house carbon price of 16,000 yen/t-CO2 and evaluating the economic effect of CO2 reduction as an investment effect, we are promoting carbon-neutral strategy investment.
 The introduction of ICP makes it possible to visualize the economic impact of CO2 emissions, leading to appropriate investment decisions.
+It is also applied to risk and opportunity scenario analysis to provide a quantitative assessment of the impact of climate change on the company, its countermeasures, and strategies.

 *A system that promotes climate action by setting an in-house carbon price and quantifying CO2 emissions in economic terms.